Detecting changes in the mean of spatial random fields on a regular grid: A variance-based test

 and

-where $\kappa_{l_n, l_m}^{(4)}$ is the fourth standardized moment of the distribution of $\tilde{\nu}_{hk}^4$.
-By using Theorem 2 from \myCite{brillinger1962note}, we can show that the variance given in the last equation is indeed finite.
-According to \myCite{brillinger1962note},
+where $\kappa_{l_n, l_m}^{(4)}$ is the fourth standardized moment of the distribution of $\nutilde^4$. { Using the inequality of \citet{marcinkiewicz1937fonctions}, see Theorem~2 in \citet{chow_teicher_1997}, Section~10.3}, we can show that the variance given in the last equation is indeed bounded.
+According to the Marcinkiewicz-Zygmund (M-Z) inequality,

-for all $h,k$, for a $C > 0$ and $n, m$ large enough as long as the $Y_{ij}$ are i.i.d. and $\ew(|Y_{1,1}|^4) < \infty$, as assumed. \\ A detailed verification of Lyapunov's condition is given in the appendix.
-According to the CLT for triangular arrays, Theorem~\ref{th-LyapunovCLT-withoutCentering} holds. \end{proof} \begin{proof}[Verification of Lyapunov's condition] Choosing $\delta = \varepsilon / 2$, we need to verify that
+for all $h,k$, for a $C > 0$ as long as the $Y_{i,j}$ are i.i.d. and $\ew(|Y_{1,1}|^4) < \infty$, as assumed. \\ A detailed verification of Lyapunov's condition is given in the appendix.
+According to the CLT for triangular arrays, Theorem~\ref{th-LyapunovCLT-withoutCentering} holds. \end{proof}